From medicine, for medicine.

 high-frequency physiological data,

 The main application is medical data.
 I have interest in various kinds of medical datasets, mainly high frequency (and/or ultra-long) physiological waveform signals, like ECG, EEG, PPG, BP, Resp, fMRI, or anything that has time as the main component (medical signal analysis).
-The target is extracting nonstationary dynamical information from (multimodal) time series that complements static information commonly used in clinics.
+The target is extracting nonstationary dynamical information from (multimodal) time series that complements static information commonly used in clinics for diagnosis, treatment and control.

-I have intimately collaborated with various medical fields, including cardiology, pulmonology, gynecology/obstetrics, anesthesiology, neurology, etc…
+I have intimately collaborated with physicians from various medical fields, including cardiology, pulmonology, gynecology/obstetrics, anesthesiology, neurology, urology, etc…

 I run MISTA (Medical information and signal, theory and application) lab in Duke university.
 See the website (under construction) for more information.